MarcDagher/Bound_Harmony/README.md

 - Granting user all access and change laravel's permission files.
 - Creating Laravel's environment (.env, generate key, change DB name, username, and password)
 - Creating an Apache configuration file that will point the server to serve the files provided by Laravel instead of the default Apache page.

+NOTE: To access Laravel's Server APIs, use the following IP address: 15.188.8.50/api
 <br><br>

 <!-- Unit Testing -->